sinlov/docker-verdaccio-gitea-auth/README.md

     # Maximum amount of users allowed to register, defaults to "+inf".
     # You can set this to -1 to disable registration.
     #max_users: 1000

+## Adit
+# To use `npm audit` uncomment the following section
+# Since: `verdaccio@3.0.0`
+# npm audit is a new command released with npm 6.x.
+Verdaccio includes a built-in middleware plugin to handle this command.
+middlewares:
+  audit:
+    enabled: true
+  hello:
+    path: /hello # optional, default value is /hello
+    text: ok # optional, default value is ok

 # log settings
 log: